-History is embedded in Charleston's culture, and the Circular Congressional Church is a prime example of how this sometimes stormy and always fascinating history can be beautifully brought to life, and easily enjoyed by any strolling passerby.
+History is embedded in Charleston's culture, and the Circular Congregational Church is a prime example of how this sometimes stormy and always fascinating history can be beautifully brought to life, and easily enjoyed by any strolling passerby.
 One of the most distinguished chapels in the area, and anchored by the oldest cemetery in Charleston, the church ranks high on the list of top attractions for architectural aficionados, ghost story fans, and anyone who appreciates a quiet sanctuary with an impressive veneer.

-While the current building is the third chapel to be built at the site, the Circular Congressional Church has a long rich history that spans the centuries, and predates the state of South Carolina itself.
+While the current building is the third chapel to be built at the site, the Circular Congregational Church has a long rich history that spans the centuries, and predates the state of South Carolina itself.
 The congregation was formed in 1681, and was comprised of English Congregationalists, Scotch and Irish Presbyterians, and French Huguenots who dissented from their previous faiths and created a new church, which they called the "Independent Church" in 1681.

 Circular Curch in Charleston, SC